BIO & AWARDS

 • Two Audio Tapes Selected

-Twentieth Edition Elementary School Library Collection (1997).
+for the Twentieth Edition Elementary School Library Collection.

-• Listed With Three Entries
+• Listed with Two Entries

-1996 American Library Association's premier, comprehensive five year literature review, “Best of the Best for Children."
+in the American Library Association's premier, comprehensive, five year literature review, "The Best of the Best for Children."

 1994 Corporation for Public Broadcasting's Public Radio Silver Program Award.

 1994 NY Int.
 Radio Festival.
 For the National Public Radio broadcast radio drama, "The Adventures of Christina Valentine."